yoshi-banks/gym_new_classic_envs/README.md

 # rl-new-gym-envs
 Final Project for BYU CS 474

-Use requirements.txt and conda to create a anaconda environment.
+Use requirements.txt and conda to create a anaconda environment. `conda create --name <env> --file <this file>`

 Then run `conda develop .` at the root of this repo to install this module.